Ceramic Kamado Joe Grill Review

 Kamado Joe Rain Cap

 The old daisy wheel (featured on the Classic I) could move when you open the lid and so when lowering the lid your kamado wouldn't return to it's set temperature.
-The Kontrol Tower is designed to solve this problem and it does it well.
+The Kontrol Tower is designed to solve this problem and it does it well although I hear from many users complaining of peeling paint.

 That said, I can see how it eases the lifting of the Big Joe lid but even spring hinge on the Big Joe is as light as a feather compared to the Primo Ceramic Grill where lifting the lid is close on a full upper body workout.

-Note: Upon testing two Classic II Kamado Joe grills recently I found that the lid didn't stay in position on the first.
-Whilst annoying, it's a reasonably simple fix by opening the lid and looking at the hinge from inside.
-You'll see a screw thread centrally located and you just need to turn the nut to the right to give the hinge more tension.
+If you do need to adjust the hinge you'll see a screw thread centrally located and you just need to turn the nut to the right to give the hinge more tension.

 Kamado Joe Counterbalance Hinge And New Gasket

-The Kamado Joe grill that I tested suffered from the exact same problem.
+The Kamado Joe grill that I tested suffered from this very problem.
 To be honest I think that Kamado Joe have solved a problem that doesn't exist but there's no denying that the air hinge "feels" good so 10 out of 10 for marketing!

 Gasket

-I remember when I bought my first ceramic grill (a Big Green Egg) that I replaced the gasket every couple of years - no big deal as you'll see in this article but clearly there is a replacement cost.
+I remember when I bought my first ceramic grill (a Big Green Egg) that I replaced the gasket every year - not a big deal as you'll see in this article but clearly there is a replacement cost and time wasted doing it.
 So when I first saw the new gasket on the Kamado Joe grill I thought that this replacement cost had been minimised (by increased durability) or maybe even eliminated altogether.

-Sadly this didn't prove to be the case because my gasket de-laminated after a couple of high temperature cooks.
-I've seen it happen to other Kamado Joe grills so whilst the gasket itself performs well, it's back to the drawing board as far as the adhesive is concerned.
+Certainly the gasket is more durable but the Kamado Joe grill still secures the gasket with an adhesive that isn't fit for purpose.
+My gasket de-laminated after a couple of high temperature cooks.
+I've seen it happen to other Kamado Joe grills so whilst the gasket itself performs well, the adhesive used is letting the side down.

 The problem with the Kamado Joe gasket is that it comes unstuck at higher temperaturesThe gasket is pulls away from the ceramic base at high temperatures